- What is a Quantum Circuit?

 Before implementing quantum algorithms on real quantum computers, it is important to highlight the definition of a quantum circuit concretely, as we will be building quantum circuits to implement these algorithms.

 A quantum circuit is a computational routine consisting of coherent quantum operations on quantum data, such as qubits, and concurrent real-time classical computation.
 It is an ordered sequence of quantum gates, measurements and resets, all of which may be conditioned on and use data from the real-time classical computation.

-A set of quantum gates is said to be universal if any unitary transformation of the quantum data can be efficiently approximated arbitrarily well as sequence of gates in the set.
+A set of quantum gates is said to be universal if any unitary transformation of the quantum data can be efficiently approximated arbitrarily well as a sequence of gates in the set.
 Any quantum program can be represented by a sequence of quantum circuits and non-concurrent classical computation.

 Take a look at the quantum circuit below.
 You will learn in the next section that it implements the quantum teleportation algorithm.
 For now, it suffices to look at the components of the quantum circuit.